 As a woman who’s been married for close to a decade, marriage is quite different from how I might have imagined it as a teenager with dreams of Prince Charming and ‘Happily Ever’ After bliss.
 Real marriage, while bringing with it its fair share of romance and lovey-dovey moments, is hard work.

 A man’s greatest need is to be respected, and for any husband, the person he most desires respect from is his wife.
-Of course, we all recognise that respect and trust need to be earned, but there needs to be a baseline from which we operate, a minimum foundation of respect that is there, no matter what, simply because you said your vows sincerely to each other and committed to live the rest of your days together.
+Of course, we all recognise that respect and trust need to be earned, but there needs to be a baseline from which we operate, a minimum foundation of respect that is there, no matter what, simply because you said your vows sincerely to each other and committed to living the rest of your days together.

 And the truth is, your man will mess up many times in the course of your marriage – and so will you.
 No one is perfect.
 There’s no place where forgiveness is more needed or challenging than in the marriage relationship.